frentsel/dependency_injector/README.md

 # DependencyInjector
-Dependency Injector is a library based on javascript
+Dependency Injector is a library based on javascript.

+This implementation provides you an opportunity to use a common scope as well as a common instance of imported dependencies.

-## Example of using
+### Example of using

-### At first define two objects:
+At first define two objects:
 ```javascript
 var service = {
   name: 'Service'